wp-plugins/readable-names/readme.txt

 = 0.7 =
 * Add Hebrew translation (by Yaron Shahrabani)
 * Add Icelandic translation (by Hans Rúnar Snorrason)
-* Delete russian letters “Ь” and “Ъ” from the default settings
+* Delete Russian letters “Ь” and “Ъ” from the default settings

 = 0.6.1 =
 * Fix a bug: not recognise the first letter of the alphabet